Road Trip Guide for Route 66 in Adrian, Texas, the Mid-Point of the Mother Road

 Map showing the location of Adrian, Texas on U.S. Route 66

-Midpoint Cafe & Gift Shop in Adrian
+Midpoint Café & Gift Shop in Adrian

-Closed during the winter months.
-For more information and opening dates/times, phone 806.536.6379 and visit the ...
+It is closed during the winter months.
+For more information and opening dates/times, phone 806.536.6379 and visit the Café on Facebook.

-Midpoint Cafe & Gift Shop on Facebook
+Read more about the Midpoint Cafe & Gift Shop on Facebook

-Route 66 Roadside Attraction: Midpoint Cafe and Gift Shop, Adrian, Texas
+Exterior view of the Midpoint Cafe and Gift Shop, Adrian, Texas, on Historic U.S. Route 66 Route 66 Roadside Attraction: Midpoint Cafe and Gift Shop, Adrian, Texas

 Fabulous 40s Motel